OpenDroneMap/NodeMICMAC/README.md

 ## Mission Planning / Execution

 * We recommend using a mission planning application such as MapPilot, DJI GS Pro, or Pix4DMapper.

+## Support

+Commercial support for this project is available from [DroneMapper.com](https://dronemapper.com).

 ## Getting Started